-When it boils down to the GDPR there is clearly a GDPR compliance disconnect: a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).
+There is clearly a compliance disconnect regarding the General Data Protection Regulation (GDPR): a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).

 This GDPR compliance disconnect exists on all (strategic) levels: from the crucial stage of GDPR awareness of employees and a good understanding of GDPR personal data and identifiers stipulations to the inventorizing of personal data, gap analysis, drafting of a plan and executing it in a staged and prioritized way, always with the need to consider risk from the perspective of the data subject when prioritizing.